JelmerT/JelmerT.github.io/about.md

+Hi I'm Jelmer.
-Hi I'm Jelmer, I'm an enthusiastic European, living in NYC.
+I'm a socialized nerd from Europe, living in NYC.